Visit the Florida Keys Hawkwatch at Curry Hammock State Park

 There is much to do at Curry Hammock State Park, other than experiencing the wonderful raptor migration phenomenon.
 The park also attracts migratory song birds, and can be a great place to see warblers in the fall.
 Ask for a park map at the front office and consider a hike through the nature trail at Fat Deer Key.
 The park also attracts good numbers of shorebirds and waders, and may have more than a dozen species feeding on the beach wrack line durning mornings and afternoons.

 If birds are not your thing, the park offers a great beach for swimming and snorkeling.
 The mangrove edges of the park are a great place to kayak.
 And kiteboarders flock to the park when the winds are right.

 The Florida Keys Hawkwatch is operated entirely by volunteer coordinators and counters.
 This project would not be possible without the help of people dedicated to the cause.
 If you’d like to help monitor raptor migration, experience identifying birds and doing field work is important, but no expert raptor ID skills are required.
 A training session is provided on-site.
-Come join us at the southernmost migration site in the U.S. anytime between September 15 and mid-November.
-The site counts 18 species at an average of 15,000 raptors per season, including Short-tailed and Swainson’s Hawks, Mississippi and Swallow-tailed Kites, and is the highest daily Peregrine Falcon count in the world.
+Come join us at the southernmost migration site in the U.S. anytime between September 15 and November 2.
+The site counts an average of 20,000 raptors per season, including Short-tailed and Swainson’s Hawks, Mississippi and Swallow-tailed Kites, and is the highest daily Peregrine Falcon count in the world.
 If you are interested, please contact Rafael Gálvez at TASpublisher@gmail.com, 305-804-6003.